MrBogomips/Nexusat.Utils.CalendarGenerator/README.md

 The main purpose of this library is to simplify the generation of calendar days tables.

 More in details with this libary you can:
-* define calendars by a fluent syntax
+* define calendars by a succint syntax
-* combine them in a hierarchy
+* combine calendar in a hierarchy
 * check if a date match a calendar and fetch day info
-* generate calendar days tables in JSON or XML
+* generate calendar days tables in JSON or XML formats
 * serialize and deserialize calendar definition in JSON or XML, useful to persist a calendar on an external system (DB or filesystem)

 ## Calendar Definition

-The definition of a calendar is obtained by specifing a set of rules.
+The definition of a achieved by specifing a set of rules.

 Each rule is made up of the following parts:
 * An evaluation policy